You can export ReqView projects to DOCX files and open them in MS Word for reading, printing or conversion to PDF.

 exportParam

-helper (for Custom layout).Example: Export a Software Requirements Specification (SRS) document into a Word file using the Book layout.
+helper (for Custom layout).Example: Export the Software Requirements Specification (SRS) document from the Example project into a Word file using the Book layout.
 For each SW requirement output its ID, text description, verification method, and upstream traceability links to user needs.

 You can export documents to DOCX files easily using a shared export configuration storing all export options, see Export Configurations.